MathewKJ2048/Rabbit/README.md

 # Rabbit

-An open-source recursive-descent parser generator which supports syntax directed translationLL(1) grammars, written in and compatible with java.
+An open-source recursive-descent parser generator which supports syntax directed translation of LL(1) grammars, written in and compatible with java.

 ## Requirements: